The US economy loses 50 million hours ($7.4 billion) a day in productivity, according to HBR.

 Oitchau offers a cloud-native, user-friendly application that tracks activities in real-time and stores all crucial employee data on a single platform.

 The platform has a sophisticated anti-tracking mechanism that verifies the device, location (via GPS, WiFi details or Bluetooth), and IP address to prevent time thefts and buddy punching.

-Sign up for a free trial to explore the various ways in which OiTchau can save money and improve overall productivity at your workplace.
+Sign up for a free trial to explore the various ways in which Oitchau can save money and improve overall effectiveness at your workplace.